thinkloop/todo-app/README.md

 Whenever that label is needed, the selector is called and the value is returned.
 If underlying state changes, the selector will return an updated value.
 Given the same state, the selector will always return the same value.

-Sometimes selectors become popular and get called many times between state changes by ui elements, or other selectors.
-Each time they are called, the computations are re-executed, even if the state has not changed, and the returned values are the same.
-This does not matter much in our trivial example, but what about a more realistic, heavier use-case, like say, building, filtering, aand sorting the primary array:
+Sometimes selectors become popular and get called many times between state changes, by ui elements, or other selectors.
+Each time they are called, the computations are re-executed, even if the state has not changed and the returned values are the same.
+This does not matter much with our trivial example, but it can matter a lot with a heavier use-case, like say, building, filtering, and sorting the app's primary array:

 ```javascript
 /*